gsora/gsora.xyz/content/cv/index.md

 patches to various projects.\
 I contributed to the Go's [golang.org/x/sys/unix](golang.org/x/sys/unix) package, as well as the Gentoo's Portage tree.
  - **Bikes** - I'm a mountain biker with a soft spot for gravel riding.
-I enjoy fixing and maintaining my (small) bike fleet.
+I enjoy maintaining my (small) bike fleet.

 ## Education {#education .unnumbered}